wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   3\.
 The Trust Fund shall be managed according to criteria to be determined by the Assembly of States Parties.

-### Article 80 Non-prejudice to national application of penalties and national laws
+### Article 80---Non-prejudice to national application of penalties and national laws

 Nothing in this Part affects the application by States of penalties prescribed by their national law, nor the law of States which do not provide for penalties prescribed in this Part.

 ## Part 8
 Appeal and revision

-### Article 81 Appeal against decision of acquittal or conviction or against sentence
+### Article 81---Appeal against decision of acquittal or conviction or against sentence

 *   1\.
 A decision under article 74 may be appealed in accordance with the Rules of Procedure and Evidence as follows: